onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Check proposal outcome

-In order to see the recorded proposals outcome, run the `GetProposalsData` script:
+Finally, in order to see the recorded proposals outcome, run the `GetProposalsData` script:

 ```console
 flow scripts execute scripts/GetProposalsData.cdc
 ```

+## Summary

+We hope that this was a good introduction to the local blockchain emulator and the `Flow CLI` in general.
+You should feel comfortable now with the local tools and the configuration.